 Terry Stringer joined No.37 Group Air Scouts in May 1941 before moving on to the ATC in 1944.
-He was taken on his first flight in a Tiger Moth by a Polish pilot stationed at Wolverhampton Airfield.
+He was taken on his first flight, in a De Havilland Tiger Moth, by a Polish pilot stationed at Wolverhampton Airfield.

 In early 1948 the RAF changed it's aircrew selection procedure by introducing new ranks which started with a cadet/pilot/navigator/signaller wearing a chevron on each arm.
 Terry took advantage of this opportunity and spent a week at RAF North Weald in June 1948 undergoing aptitude and medical tests.
 At the end of each day a number of the intake were sent home until by the Saturday only the top 12 were left and they were offered the coveted Aircrew places.
 By the following Tuesday Terry had left work and travelled to RAF Cardington to become a member of the RAF.

 Basic training lasted 6 months at the Initial Training School at Wittering.
-In December 1948 Terry moved on to RAF Middleton St. George to train on Oxford Anson and Wellington Aircraft.
-After a year he transferred to 204 Advanced Flying School at Brize Norton using the Mosquito MK3 and FB6 aircraft.
+In December 1948 Terry moved on to RAF Middleton St. George to train on Airspeed Oxford, Avro Anson and Vickers Wellington Aircraft.
+After a year he transferred to 204 Advanced Flying School at Brize Norton using the De Havilland Mosquito MK3 and FB6 aircraft.

 In March 1950 he was posted to 228 Operational Conversion Unit at RAF Leeming again using the Mosquito aircraft and completed his flying training in May 1950.

-Terry left 84 Squadron in December 1952 having clocked up over 900 hours in Brigands and carrying out 218 operational airstrikes (believed to be the record for the number airstrikes carried out in Brigands in Malaya - Given the Brigand's track record that makes it even more remarkable that he managed to survived his tour) against the mainly Chinese Communist insurgents who were operating throughout Malaya.
+Terry left 84 Squadron in December 1952 having clocked up over 900 hours in Brigands and carrying out 218 operational airstrikes (Believed to be the record for the number airstrikes carried out in Brigands in Malaya - Given the Brigand's track record that makes it even more remarkable that he managed to survived his tour) against the mainly Chinese Communist insurgents who were operating throughout Malaya.

-On returning to the UK he was posted to RAF Halfpenny Green (at the time No. 2 Air Signallers School), near his home, which was in the process of closing down.
+On returning to the UK he was posted to RAF Halfpenny Green, near his home, which at the time was No. 2 Air Signallers School equipped with Avro Ansons and was in the process of closing down.
 Terry left the RAF in June 1953 but remained on reserve for 4 years during which time he converted to the English Electric Canberra PR3 jet aircraft (the spiritual successor to the Mosquito).